 So, Kaiser Permanente will hold an open hospital design competition.
 For they are inviting students and architects.
 Even engineers and designers.
 Most interestingly and teams of multidisciplinary thinkers.
 All to conceptualize new ways to deliver high-quality health care.
 The competition will look for the innovative use of technology and facility design.
 That’s to improve access to care and foster collaboration and quality while remaining efficient and affordable.

 For I mean a hospital that would foster the collaboration.
 Most importantly and use of emerging medical technology that is central to care at Kaiser Permanente.

-The nine finalists are: Aditazz; Ellerbe Becket; Gresham, Smith and Partners; HGA; Lee, Burkhart, Liu; Mazzetti Nash Lipsey Burch; Perkins+Will; SmithGroup; and Iceland-based TBL architects.
+The nine finalists are: Aditazz; Ellerbe Becket; Gresham, Smith and Partners.
+In addition to HGA; Lee, Burkhart, Liu; Mazzetti Nash Lipsey Burch; Perkins+Will.
+Finally SmithGroup and Iceland-based TBL architects.

 At every phase of evaluation, the screening and scoring was conducted “blindly,” with the identities of entrants revealed only after the short-list was created May 11.